Reference

 The U.S. Department of the Treasury, alongside NIST, ISO/IEC, the SEC, and the FDIC, published 50 official AI definitions that financial services institutions are expected to align with.
 If your AI systems touch credit decisions, customer communications, or compliance workflows, these are the definitions that regulators will use.

-Read the full AIEOG AI Lexicon breakdownSource: Notion — Equipment Finance Glossary (Working Copy).
-Last synced: April 14, 2026.
+Read the full AIEOG AI Lexicon breakdownSource: Notion, Equipment Finance Glossary (Working Copy).
+Live sync enabled.